SubhashriRavichandran97/Fraudulent-Claims/README.md

 Dataset Link - https://www.kaggle.com/datasets/buntyshah/auto-insurance-claims-data

-**Überblick**
+**Overview**

-Erstellung eines überwachten Betrugserkennungsmodells mit Random Forest (86 % Genauigkeit).
-Durchführung von EDA, Datenvorverarbeitung, Feature Engineering und Klassenbalancierung mit SMOTE.
-Modelloptimierung mit GridSearchCV und Bewertung mittels ROC-AUC.
+Developed a supervised fraud detection model using Random Forest (86% accuracy).
+Performed EDA, data preprocessing (including SMOTE for class imbalance handling), and feature selection.
+Optimized the model using GridSearchCV and evaluated its performance using ROC-AUC.